kk-code-lab/seglake/docs/ops.md

 Notes:
 - Self-signed certs require `--no-verify-ssl` or equivalent in clients.
 - Certificates are hot-reloaded when the cert/key files change.
+- Replay protection is disabled by default; enable with `-replay-ttl` (logs by default) and `-replay-block` to hard-block.

 ## awscli examples (SigV4)